Finnoy Travel - Travel Stories and Reviews

 The content on this page includes affiliate links.
 While clicking on these links won't cost you anything extra, we may earn a modest commission from any purchases.

-We have flown multiple times with Finnair.
-The Finnish state-owned carrier operates flights to destinations in Europe, America and Asia.
-In this review, we share our Finnair experiences and rate the airline.
+We have flown multiple times with Finnair, the Finnish state-owned carrier that operates flights to destinations in Europe, America, and Asia.
+In this review, we share our experiences with Finnair and rate the airline.

 Finnair - Finnish Flag Carrier

 Finnair is an airline from the land of Santa Claus.
-It is one of the oldest airlines in the world founded already in 1923.
-Finnair has an excellent safety record and it is a respected player in the Nordic aviation market.
+It is one of the world's oldest airlines, founded in 1923.
+Finnair has an excellent safety record and is a respected player in the Nordic aviation market.

 Finnair used to be a full-inclusive airline.
-Nowadays, the cheapest tickets include only the most necessary services and you have to pay separately for extras.
-This is the trend that almost all traditional airlines in Europe are following and Finnair does not make an exception.
-In Europe, there are not any more real differences between traditional and low-cost airlines.
+Nowadays, the cheapest tickets include only the most necessary services, and you must pay separately for extras.
+This is the trend that almost all traditional airlines in Europe are following, and Finnair does not make an exception.
+There are no more real differences between traditional and low-cost airlines in Europe.

 Route Network